 - 1. Quality Assurance and Ethics Certification (QAEC) required for 4-H Youth enrolled in project. - 2.
 Turkeys and waterfowl will be exhibited in the poultry division. - 3.
-All poultry must have been hatched during the current year.
+Your invoice or receipt will be required to show the Fair Veterinarian.
+If you hatched your own poultry, your NPIP Approval Number will be required to show the Fair Veterinarian. - 4.
+All poultry must have been hatched during the current year. - 5.
+Pen to consist of one cockerel and two pullets. - 6.
+Only exhibits from the meat classes of poultry may be sold in the 4-H auction. - 7.
+Eggs will be exhibited under the poultry division.
+One dozen eggs (white or brown) will be the exhibit requirement.